DoctorKhan/Works/EcoVillages.md

-# TerraFlow Network
+# Resonant Earth Network

 ## 0. Moral Innovation – The One‑Sentence North Star

-**TerraFlow: “Ecovillages that harmonize humans and habitat: a surf‑to‑soil wellness network that proves zero‑microplastic living is both profitable and spiritually compelling.”**
+**Resonant Earth: “Ecovillages that harmonize humans and habitat: a surf‑to‑soil wellness network that proves zero‑microplastic living is both profitable and spiritually compelling.”**
 *KPI:* Every node must deliver < **1 µg/L** microplastics in quarterly water tests.

 ---